BDO Ranger Guide, Builds, Skill Guide and more!

 Ranger Node War Guide

-Node Wars generally speaking are pretty straight forward.
+Node Wars generally speaking is pretty straight forward.
 You should opt to stand behind your team and poke people with useful bow skills.
 Your bow can deal devastating amounts of damage even to enemies who are guarding (easy guard breaks) or are in Super Armor state.
 You will use Tearing Shot, Fury Arrow, Penetrating Arrow, Shotgun, Blasting Gust, and Charging Wind, canceling animations and creating combos that will allow you to for example skip the charging time of the ability while still applying full damage as if you would charge it to the max with Penetrating Arrow into Charging Wind combo.

 With that being said you don’t HAVE to do that as there are plenty of things to do.
 You do not have to stay behind and depend on your lucky Crowd Control to let your team or your damage follow up for some kills.
-You can decide on going ham as your Awakening skills have a decent radius and range, and your 100% Black Spirit Rage skill - Wailing Wind, is a very powerful hard hitting ability that can Stiffen and then Knockdown your enemies.
+You can decide on going ham as your Awakening skills have a decent radius and range, and your 100% Black Spirit Rage skill - Wailing Wind, is a very powerful hard-hitting ability that can Stiffen and then Knockdown your enemies.

 Ranger can be a very mobile class that will be hard to notice and is close to perfect in diving the backline as long as you have great gear buffs and combo, specially designed for demolishing groups of enemies.
 It’s not easy, it’s definitely harder than playing Sorceress (her “infinite” spammable iframes), or Striker (natural tankiness and the amount of Super Armors), but you will be able to do that.